DaveParillo/cisc192-reader/_sources/chapter1/the_way.rst

 think creatively about solutions, and express a solution clearly and accurately.
 As it turns out, the process of learning to program is an excellent opportunity to practice problem-solving skills.
-That’s why this chapter is called “The way of the program.”
+That’s why this chapter is called "The way of the program."